aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setdecompositionmulti.rst

        that the column is not assigned to any subproblem.

-    -  This procedure can be used to specify a partition used by the partition heuristic of Gurobi 8.0 or higher.
+    -  This procedure can be used to specify a partition used by the partition heuristic of Gurobi.
 See the Gurobi option ``Partition heuristic`` for more information.

     -  For Gurobi, use a positive value to indicate that the column should